Committees

 Legends in Parks & Recreation Committee

-Identifies through the membership and other promotions, distinguished administrators; educators; local, state, or federal elected officials; or citizens who have made outstanding contributions to the field.
+Identifies distinguished administrators; educators; local, state, or federal elected officials; and/or citizens who have made outstanding contributions to parks, recreation, and conservation.
 Selected Legends are interviewed typically by their nominator.
 Academy membership is not required to nominate or be a nominee.
-Coordinates taping of interviews locally or at NRPA conference.
+Coordinates taping of interviews.

 Membership Committee (established by Bylaws)